MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/reports.md

 The report footer metadata e.g., *@2019 Microsoft Corporation.
 All rights reserved.* is included by default.
 If you don't want the footer metadata set [ExcludeReportFooter](../reporting-service/reportrequest.md#excludereportfooter) to *true*.

 ## <a name="columnsdata"></a>Columns that Group the Data
 The attribute columns that you include in a report affects the values within the statistics columns as well as the number or rows.
-For example, if you request a summary report that includes only *AccountId*, *CampaignId*, *Keyword*, *KeywordId*, and *Clicks*, the clicks column will contain the number of clicks for the keyword regardless of other attributes such as device, match type, and network.
+For example, if you request a summary report that includes only *AccountId*, *CampaignId*, *Keyword*, *KeywordId*, and *Clicks*, the clicks column will contain the number of clicks for the keyword regardless of excluded attributes such as device, match type, and network.

 ```csv
 "Report Name: My Keyword Performance Report"